- £1450 per week

 Open plan Kitchen/ Lounge/ Diner: American fridge freezer with water dispenser and ice box, electric oven and Neff gas hob, microwave, two dishwashers.
 55" Smart TV, Sonos speaker, gas fire.
 Doors opening onto balcony which extends along the entire South and west sides of the house with covered seating area and panoramic sea views.

-(Children’s play area Snug area): Smart TV, novelty boat reading area.
+(Children’s play area Snug area): Novelty boat.

 Cloakroom: Basin, w.c.